OffcierCia/support/README.md

 I hope my tips have helped you make and save a lot of money!
 In our world of ruling Entropy, information means a lot and I give it to you for free.
 Also I want to remind all my enemies and haters that I'm just a writer and my nickname is just an attempt to make people aware of the safety issue.
 Call it a swan song or a cry from the heart, but I like what I do.

+I would like to let you know that I also do private orders for onchain investigations of hacks and incidents!
+Most of related cases ended successfully!
+For a small % of the returned funds or donation I will conduct an investigation for you, advise you on what further steps to take and send you to the right route!

 Thank you very much.
 I am very happy and excited to help each and every one of you!
 Thank you so much for your support!